Here are some common reasons why your environment could fail to deploy with Humanitec using the Humanitec-managed cluster.

 If the error persists, then please send a help request.

-When Kubernetes begins to create pods for your internal modules, the pod could break due to an improper configuration in the internal module’s Dockerfile or its configurations.
+When Kubernetes begins to create pods for your workloads, the pod could break due to an improper configuration in the workload's Dockerfile or its configurations.

-Check to see if your internal module’s Dockerfile runs properly.
-You can see this in the Humanitec interface by going to your app, clicking on the internal module, and going to its Logs section.
+Check to see if your workload's Dockerfile runs properly.
+You can see this in the Humanitec interface by going to your app, clicking on the workload, and going to its Logs section.

 If your app depends on a resource not deployed with Humanitec, such as an external database or API, and Humanitec cannot connect to it, then the deployment will fail.

-- We recommend enabling logging in your app.
-You can view these logs in the Humanitec interface by going to your app, clicking on the internal module, and then going to its Logs section.
+We recommend enabling logging in your app.
+You can view these logs in the Humanitec interface by going to your app, clicking on the workload, and then going to its Logs section.